Tsedi28/E-Commerce-Back-End/README.md

 ## License

-This project is license under MIT
+This project is license under Apache

 ## Tests